onfido/onfido-sdk-ui/README.md

     }
     ```

-    If you would like to supress the country selection screen for driving licence but do not want to set a country:
+    If you would like to suppress the country selection screen for driving licence but do not want to set a country:

     ```json
     {